hackshackers/hackshackers-hugo/content/news/2016/10/hackshackers-caracas-and-taipei-hold-their-first-events.md

   * [Miami][6] is holding its regular OpenHack Miami
   * [IRE][7] in Missouri is holding its weekly meeting

-**Chapter spotlight:**
+**Group spotlight:**

-The [brand new chapter in Caracas][1], Venezuela, got off to a booming start last weekend.
+The [brand new group in Caracas][1], Venezuela, got off to a booming start last weekend.
 More than 40 people showed up to [a casual celebration of data and tequeños][8] &#8211; Venezuelan cheesy bread sticks.
 Organizer [Katherine Pennacchio][9] had a hard time estimating how many people would attend, and said picking a venue to fit the crowd was important.

 > &#8220;And try to find an sponsor to be able to get free drinks or snacks.
 If not, give the option to buy drinks or food.
 Informality sometimes is good.&#8221;